Marshneel/Global/README.md

 To run all tests and generate execution report, run testng.xml file The execution report will be generated in test-output folder in html format

+Maven Command to run all tests: mvn test -PRegression

 Please Note: In order to fix chrome unsafe issue in Mac, the ChromeDriver installation code has been slightly modified in BaseClass
 If you face any issues, kindly de-comment System.setPropertery line in BaseClass.initialization method